CGDeer/ThermalImagingObjectTracking/README.md

 1) sign in using your MATLAB account on https://matlab.mathworks.com/.
 2) Click on 'Install MATLAB on your computer" located at the top right of your screen.
 3) Follow the onscreen instructions.
---When you get to the screen asking which product you want to install, make sure that the following are selected: MATLAB, Computer Vision Toolbox, Data Acquisition Toolbox, Image Acquisition Toolbox, and the Image Processing Toolbox.
-(Note that under these settings you will need 10.15 GB available for the installation of the files).
+--When you get to the screen asking which product you want to install, make sure that the following are selected: MATLAB, Computer Vision Toolbox, Control System Toolbox, Data Acquisition Toolbox, Image Acquisition Toolbox, and the Image Processing Toolbox.

 ## Using MATLAB on a local windows machine:
 1) Launch your MATLAB instance from your start menu